xkz0777/CS61A-su20-writeups/CS61A Notes.md

 A normal function returns once; a generator function can yield multiple times.

-When a generator function is called, it **returns a generator that iterates over its yields**.
+When a generator function is called, it **returns a generator object which is a type of iterator.** This generator object iterates over its yields.

 A `yield from` statement yields all values from an iterator or iterable.